-The purpose of the Association is to achieve, and maintain, the aesthetic quality and general safety of the neighborhood it encompasses and represents, balancing the needs of the community’s residents, businesses, property owners, and government, through the use of an open process of communication and collaboration, whereby all of the neighborhood’s members may involve themselves in the affairs of the neighborhood and remain in contact with other block associations.
+The purpose of the Association is to achieve, and maintain, the aesthetic quality and general safety of the neighborhood it encompasses and represents, balancing the needs of the community’s residents, businesses, property owners, and government, through the use of an open process of communication and collaboration, whereby all of the neighborhood’s members may involve themselves in the affairs of the neighborhood and remain in contact with other neighborhood and block associations.

 I have been a resident of Dean Street for close to 20 years, and grew up in nearby Fort Greene.
 I am an advocate for clean, rodent free streets, and want to help keep our neighborhoods safe, community-minded, inclusive and caring.

 A Bergen Street resident since 1997, I have participated in community affairs for the last eight years, first as a member of the Dean Street Block Association, then as a member and former co-president of the North Prospect Heights Association.
 In addition to serving on the NPHA board, I am currently a member of the Community Board 8 Land Use Committee.
 My community activism centers around improving the quality of life for North Prospect Heights residents.

 Alyssa Keil, President